-In addition to the above, we would like to highlight the following key points we think you should consider before making a decision:
+In addition to the above, we would like to highlight several key points we think you should consider before making a decision.
+This is a brief summary and a more detailed explanation is included in the sections to follow.

-- This is the first time this vaccine is being tested in humans - The Pfs25-IMX313 vaccine is being given to humans for the first time in this study, therefore, we not yet know the effects of the vaccine.
-The adjuvant that will be given together with the vaccine, called Matrix-M, has however been administered with other vaccines in previous clinical trials and has been shown to be well tolerated.
-We expect side effects of the vaccine will be similar to those seen in these previous studies using the same adjuvant, but as this is the first trial to test Pfs25-IMX313/Matrix-M1 vaccine, there is a chance that the effects may be different, or more severe. - Following each vaccination, volunteers are required to attend regular clinic follow-ups and complete a daily diary - The vaccine schedule involves three vaccinations, given at approximately 4 week intervals.
-Following each vaccination, volunteers will be required to fill in an electronic diary every day for 28 days and attend the clinic on days 1, 7, 14 and 28 after each vaccine.
+- This is the first time this vaccine is being tested in humans - The vaccine is being given to humans for the first time in this study, therefore, we do not yet know full details about its effects.
+The adjuvant (Matrix-M1) that is incorporated in the vaccine, has however been administered in other vaccines to tens of thousands of people in previous clinical trials (here and abroad) and has been shown to be well tolerated.
+We expect side effects of the vaccine will be similar to those seen in these previous studies using the same adjuvant, but as this is the first trial to test the vaccine, there is a chance that the effects may be different, or more severe.
+Some potential side effects are listed on page 6. - Following each vaccination, volunteers are required to attend regular clinic follow-ups and complete a daily diary to assess side effects from the vaccine

+The vaccine schedule involves three vaccinations, given at approximately 4 week intervals. - Following each vaccination, volunteers will be required to fill in an electronic diary every day for 28 days and attend the clinic on days 1, 7, 14 and 28 after each vaccine.
 In addition, there are 2 further clinic visits after the last dose.
-Overall, volunteers will be followed for approximately 8 months. - Each clinic visit involves blood tests to assess safety of the vaccine and the body's immune response - Blood tests will be taken at each clinic visit to help us assess any side effects of the vaccine and how the body's immune system is responding.
-The volume of blood taken varies between 10 to 128 ml per visit (equivalent to 1-9 tablespoons), with approximately 972mL taken over the course of the study in total.
-Due to these regular blood tests, volunteers will be required to refrain from blood donation for the duration of the trial, as donating blood could increase the risk of anaemia. - All volunteers are at risk of developing malaria following vaccination
+Overall, volunteers will be followed until approximately 8 months from the time of enrolment and 6 months from the final vaccination dose. - Each clinic visit involves blood tests to assess safety of the vaccine and the body's immune response.

+Blood tests will be taken at each clinic visit to help us assess any side effects of the vaccine and how the body's immune system is responding.
+The volume of blood taken varies between 10 to 128 ml per visit, with an estimated 972mL taken over the course of the study in total.
+Due to these regular blood tests, volunteers will be required to refrain from blood donation for the duration of the trial, as donating blood could increase the risk of anaemia.

+All volunteers remain at risk of developing malaria following vaccination

-This vaccine is designed to prevent onward transmission of malaria, therefore all volunteers will remain at risk of malaria infection themselves.
+There is no risk of being infected with malaria from the vaccine.
+However, as it is designed to prevent onward transmission of malaria to other people rather than reducing an individual's risk of being infected with malaria, all volunteers will remain at risk of malaria infection themselves.
 Therefore, in the future, before travelling to an area where malaria is present, volunteers should always seek and follow health advice about malaria prevention.